lexicalscope/ape/README.md

 #### Equivalent calls from non-isomorphic stores

 APE can deduce that procedures have equivalent effects even when the pre-stores of the calls are not isomorphic.
 Instead of checking for isomorphism of the whole store it only checks that the parts of the stores reachable from the call parameters are isomorphic.
-The following testcases illustrate this.
+The following test cases illustrate this.

 ##### Allocations may move past calls